Calcium Score, a Paradigm Shift in Cardiology

 by Jeffrey Dach MD

-A Cardiology “Paradigm Shift” occurred in 2004 with publication of the Raggi study on annual Calcium Score progression.(1)
+A Cardiology “Paradigm Shift” occurred in 2004 with publication of the Paolo Raggi study on annual Calcium Score progression.(1)

-This left chart shows the MAJOR FINDING: Less than 15% annual increase in calcium score is associated with a good prognosis.(upper line), regardless of high starting score.
-On the other hand, greater than 15% annual progression (lower line) shows poor prognosis with increasing Myocardial Infarction rate.
+This above left chart shows the MAJOR FINDING: Less than 15% annual increase in calcium score is associated with a good prognosis.(upper line), regardless of high starting score.
+On the other hand, greater than 15% annual progression (lower line) shows poor prognosis with increasing myocardial Infarction rate.
 Above Left Chart Fig2 Courtesy of Dr Raggi 2004 (1)

 Cholesterol Levels Were the Same for Both Groups